-More than 6,500 outstanding career and technical education (CTE) students competed in 102 different craft, technical and leadership fields.
+More than 6,400 outstanding career and technical education (CTE) students competed in 103 different craft, technical and leadership fields.
 The competitions were part of the SkillsUSA Championships, which is the national-level competition for secondary and postsecondary students enrolled in CTE programs.
-Students not only test their knowledge and skills against industry standards, but are given the opportunity to compete against peers in their craft.
+Students not only test their knowledge and skills against industry standards but are given the opportunity to compete against peers in their craft.

-2018 marked the ninth year that NCCER has sponsored the national carpentry competition and its sixth year sponsoring the national masonry competition.
-Carpentry Technical Committee Chair Boyd Worsham of The Haskell Company and Masonry Technical Committee Co-Chairs Jeff Buczkiewicz of Mason Contractors Association of America and Ryan Shaver of North Carolina Masonry Contractors Association led the way in organizing this year’s events.
+2019 marked the tenth year that NCCER has sponsored the national carpentry competition and its seventh year sponsoring the national masonry competition.
+Carpentry Technical Committee Co-Chairs David Bates of The Haskell Company and Boyd Worsham of NCCER and Masonry Technical Committee Co-Chairs Jeff Buczkiewicz of Mason Contractors Association of America and Ryan Shaver of North Carolina Masonry Contractors Association led the way in organizing this year’s events.

-NCCER is proud to congratulate the winners from both contests.
-This year’s carpentry competition featured 71 secondary and postsecondary competitors.
-The high school medalists were Nicholas Ruff of Jefferson City, Missouri (gold); Kadin Stowers of Rathdrum, Idaho (silver); and Lucas Johnson of Manchester, Connecticut (bronze).
-Postsecondary medalists were Dylan Giager of Fort Scott, Kansas (gold); Mitchell Davis of Wellsville, New York (silver); and Dylan Bauguess of Wilkesboro, North Carolina (bronze).
+NCCER is proud to congratulate the winners from both contests, which included secondary and postsecondary competitors.
+The carpentry high school medalists were Jacob Stage of Bedford, Virginia (gold); Zachery Lagasse of Lincoln, Nebraska (silver); and Logan Bloom of Alexandria, Minnesota (bronze).
+Carpentry postsecondary medalists were Bret Gleason of Omaha, Nebraska (gold); Cody G. Scheffe of Waco, Texas (silver); and Mitchell A. Davis of Wellsville, New York (bronze).

-Members of the 2018 national technical committee for carpentry included Terry Westerman of ClarkDeitrich Building Systems; Robyn Bucknam of DEWALT; Boyd Worsham of The Haskell Company; Jay Wetterhus of Morton Buildings, Inc.; Tracy Chambers of Nabholz; and Steve Greene of NCCER.
+Members of the 2019 national technical committee for carpentry included Terry Westerman of ClarkDeitrich Building Systems; Robyn Bucknam of DEWALT; David Bates of The Haskell Company; Garret Thompson of The Haskell Company; Jay Wetterhus of Morton Buildings, Inc.; Tracy Chambers of Nabholz; Steve Greene of NCCER; and Boyd Worsham of NCCER.

 The education team that assisted the carpentry committee included Troy Rupp, Beth Zimmerman and Les Zimmerman from Alexandria Technical and Community College in Minnesota.

-Members of the 2018 national technical committee for masonry included Bryan Light of BIA Southeast; John Bongiovanni of Bon Tools; Ray Leonard of The Brick Industry Association; Greg Ferree of Lehigh; Kim Haley of Marshalltown Co.; Jeff Buczkiewicz of Mason Contractors Association of America; Tim O’Toole of Mason Contractors Association of America; Bob Melton of Masonry Institution of Tennessee; Rolly Cox of Multiquip; Jason Thompson of National Concrete Masonry Association; Ryan Shaver of North Carolina Masonry Contractors Association; Dan Belcher of NCCER; Peter Kiley of Oldcastle Architectural; Nick Blohowiak of Spec Mix; Brian Carney of Spec Mix; and Daniel Furr of Stalite.
+Members of the 2019 national technical committee for masonry included Bryan Light of Brick Industry Association Southeast; John Bongiovanni of Bon Tools; Ray Leonard of The Brick Industry Association; Greg Ferree of Lehigh; Kim Haley of Marshalltown Company; Jeff Buczkiewicz of Mason Contractors Association of America; Tim O’Toole of Mason Contractors Association of America; Rolly Cox of Multiquip; Jason Thompson of National Concrete Masonry Association; Ryan Shaver of North Carolina Masonry Contractors Association; Dan Belcher of NCCER; Peter Kiley of Oldcastle Architectural; Nick Blohowiak of Spec Mix; Brian Carney of Spec Mix; and Daniel Furr of Stalite.

 The education team that assisted the masonry committee included Al Herndon of Florida Masonry Apprentice & Educational Foundation; Toni Herndon of Florida; Dan Hiltebeitel of Pennsylvania; Curtis Hoover of Center of Applied Technology North, Maryland; Todd Larson of Wisconsin Indianhead Technical College; Richard McKnight of South Carolina; and Richard Nagy of Ohio.